 So-called super-foods, such as goji and acai berries rose to fame thanks to celebrity diet trends, though don’t get too excited on this one.
-Nutritionist agree that there is no real definition of what a Superfood includes.
+Nutritionists agree that there is no real definition of what a Superfood includes.
 Some fruits and vegetables including blueberries and spinach are packed with large amounts of nutrients and so could be considered as great options, though no form of berry is going to drastically change your life.

 When it comes to health food, it’s generally about common sense.
-Don’t believe the hype when you see fancy new names for the foods you know are unhealthy, and don’t expect simple foods to have super powers.
+Don’t believe the hype when you see fancy new names for the foods you know are unhealthy and don’t expect simple foods to have superpowers.

 If you’re keen to help educate the nation on healthy diets and nutrition, speak to us about our Obesity & Diabetes Specialist course or ask about getting started as a Personal Trainer.

 *ridiculous amounts of hunger coupled with slight anger.